elatov/elatov.github.io/_posts/2012-03-19-reclaim-space-in-a-vm-on-thin-or-thick-vmdks.md

 **Solution 1:**

 When this happens we need to reclaim the deleted space using sdelete, which will just zero out the deleted space.
-The page &#8216;<a href="http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning']);">Reclaiming disk Space with Storage vMotion and Thin Provisioning</a>&#8216; talks about how to do that.
+The page '<a href="http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning']);">Reclaiming disk Space with Storage vMotion and Thin Provisioning</a>' talks about how to do that.
 So first zero out the deleted space with sdelete and then use storage vMotion to convert the disk to thin.

 **Solution 2:**
 You can also use the shrink disk from vmware tools to reclaim the delete space.
-More information can be seen here &#8216;<a href="http://www.yellow-bricks.com/2009/07/31/storage-vmotion-and-moving-to-a-thin-provisioned-disk/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2009/07/31/storage-vmotion-and-moving-to-a-thin-provisioned-disk/']);">Storage VMotion and moving to a Thin Provisioned disk</a>&#8216;.
+More information can be seen here '<a href="http://www.yellow-bricks.com/2009/07/31/storage-vmotion-and-moving-to-a-thin-provisioned-disk/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2009/07/31/storage-vmotion-and-moving-to-a-thin-provisioned-disk/']);">Storage VMotion and moving to a Thin Provisioned disk</a>'.

 **Solution 3:**
-Use VMware Converter and do a P2V of the VM. <a href="http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html']);">The post &#8216;P2V with VMware Converter Standalone 5 and sync feature</a>&#8216; has a good video on how to do that.
+Use VMware Converter and do a P2V of the VM. <a href="http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vi-tips.com/2011/11/p2v-with-vmware-converter-standalone-5.html']);">The post 'P2V with VMware Converter Standalone 5 and sync feature</a>' has a good video on how to do that.
 Make sure you choose thin for the disk type.

 ### LINUX

 **Solution 1:**

-It&#8217;s almost the same as the &#8220;Windows Scenario&#8221; but instead of using sdelete you can use zerofree.
-So install zerofree:
+It's almost the same as the "Windows Scenario" but instead of using **sdelete** you can use **zerofree**.
+So install **zerofree**:

 ##### Fedora/CentOs/RedHat